Alethea AI and artist Robert Alice launch Sotheby’s auction of the ‘first intelligent NFT’

 “This is the only Alice that will ever exist,” Robert Alice said.

-Khan added, “The core text provided by Robert, called the syntax, is that personality being trained on not just GPT-3 but a number of AI engines, some which sit on top of GPT, to make the character come alive.
+Khan added, “The core text provided by Robert, called the seed text, is that personality being trained on not just GPT-3 but a number of AI engines, some which sit on top of GPT, to make the character come alive.
 So you need real time lip-sync, you need facial animation, you need speech synthesis, and you need these different modules.
 And then there’s a nice Alethea AI engine that sits on top of GPT-3 to make the character come alive.”

 Robert Alice designed the look of the character.
 He asked her where she lived, and she replied, “I live in the metaverse.”
 As he talked to Alice during a demo, he mentioned the words “conspiracy theory.”
 And that was one of her boundaries, as Alethea AI is cautious about allowing the character to stray into hateful topics, as we know that AIs can be led astray.
 Alethea AI has built a content filter system to deal with that.